 Within two weeks of completing University-related travel, the employee must do the following:

 - Complete and print a Day Travel Expense Report.
 When an individual resides in another state and day travel is claimed, meals are taxable and per diem is claimed at residence rate (where you reside).

 - Attach all original supporting documentation and receipts.

 - Obtain the authorized signature for the index to be charged.
-All vouchers must also be approved by the department chair/director or next level of authority.
+All reports must also be approved by the department chair/director or next level of authority.

-- Forward the approved Day Travel Expense Voucher with all supporting documentation and attached receipts to Financial Services and Operations.
+- Forward the approved Day Travel Expense Report with all supporting documentation and attached receipts to Financial Services and Operations.